namurphy/pytest-tutorial/01_Assertions_and_exceptions.md

 >>> raise ValueError("We can add error messages here too!")
 ```

-We can also handle exceptions
+We can also handle exceptions with `try`

 ```pycon
 >>> x = 1